cheomanigua/godotdoc/content/docs/signals.md

 **Note 2**: If the node that connect to the signal is in a different scene, check some sections below.

-2. **Custom**.
+#### 2. Custom

 You can create your own signals.
 They need the following:

 - A name: `signal my_signal`
 - An emitter: `my_signal.emit()`